Aaron Rodgers responds to reporter who called him “the biggest jerk in the league”

 “I don’t know what else could influence this.
 If people are going to judge people on differences of opinion or things that they have no idea what the hell they’re talking about, then I think that just discredits that award.
 I think we have that one. award in high regard, I think most do, and I think it is an absolute privilege to vote for that award.
 Considering anything other than what you see when that player is playing, I think it’s a disservice to everyone. “

 The Packers lost the game that Rodgers did not play due to COVID-19But they still managed to secure the No. 1 seed in the NFC playoffs with a week to play.
-They are 13-3 heading into the regular season on Sunday against the Detroit Lions.
+They are 13-3 heading into the end of the regular season on Sunday against the Detroit Lions.

 “I think the MVP should be the MVP on the team,” Rodgers said.
 “A lot of times it’s for the best player on the best team, and we are the best team.
 So if the voters want to use the offseason or they don’t like my stance on the vaccine, that’s their prerogative.
 I don’t think it’s correct, but that’s his prerogative. “